cetoh/CivilizaSim/README.md

 * Implemented an actual round-robin tournament play to prevent any one Civ from getting an advantage from going first
 * GUI Framework to display results in a window instead of just console
 * Updated several calculations of Soldiers after battle
-* Will now add a NPC Civilization called Nomads which will only produce in the case that their are an odd number of Civilizations
+* Will now add a NPC Civilization called Nomads which will only produce in the case that there are an odd number of Civilizations

 ## [v1.0.3](https://github.com/cetoh/CivilizaSim/tree/v1.0.3)
 * Implemented Trading Mechanism